 Organisations we have worked with have been able to collate information and present a business case up-front for unstructured data consolidation.
 Through analysis and profiling of the unstructured data, organisations have then been able to identify and quantify cost savings and efficiencies before the project is even implemented.
 For the organisations, opting for an Opex-based commercial model with software allocated on a consumption/subscription basis, our customers have alleviated the risk of project failure since it requires no upfront capital investment to initiate the project.
 Cost have also been further reduced by removing legacy systems, redundant infrastructure, hardware, applications and associated management requirements.

-Can digital innovation improve service delivery?
+Can digital innovation improve service delivery in public sector?